dszakallas/ldbc_snb_datagen_blogpost/readme.md

 | 300 | 9       | MapReduce | i3.xlarge     | 44            | 1.32                      |

-We can observe that the runtime per scale factor only increases slowly, which is good.
-The metrics charts show an underutilized, bursty CPU.
+It can be observed that the runtime per scale factor only increases slowly, which is good.
+The metric charts show an underutilized, bursty CPU.
 The bursts are supposedly interrupted by the disk I/O parts when the node is writing the results of a completed job.
-We can also see that the memory only starts to get eaten up when we are already 10 minutes into the run.
+It can also be seen that the memory only starts to get eaten up when well over 10 minutes of the run have passed.
 TODO - suggesting a long provisioning phase?

 ![CPU Load for the Map Reduce cluster is bursty and less than 50% on average (SF_100)](mr_sf100_cpu_load.png)